DarqueWarrior/MyDaprDemos/README.md

 ![open workspace](./.images/OpenWorkspaceFileMenu.png)

 In the root of each demo workspace is a _demo.ps1_ file.
-From a terminal execute this file to load the sampleRequest.http file and issue the `dapr run` command.
+From a terminal execute this file to load the _sampleRequest.http_ file and issue the `dapr run` command.
 The _demo.ps1_ file can accept a `-cloud` switch to run the demo against cloud resources.
 When the `-cloud` switch is used the script will provision the cloud resources if needed.
-The required cloud infrastructure can be deployed ahead of time by running the _setup.ps1_ PowerShell script in the _deploy_ folder.
-The setup script uses the Azure CLI to deploy a bicep file to deploy the required infrastructure.
+The required cloud infrastructure can be deployed ahead of time by running the _demo.ps1_ with the `-deployOnly` switch.
+The script uses the Azure CLI to deploy a [bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview) file to deploy the required infrastructure.

- To encourage best practices the components are all configured using secret stores.
-After the infrastructure is deployed the script will collect all the information needed to configure the components and write the data to a local_secrets.json file or in environment variables.
+ To encourage best practices the [components are all configured using secret stores](https://docs.dapr.io/operations/components/component-secrets/).
+After the infrastructure is deployed the script will collect all the information needed to configure the components and write the data to a _local_secrets.json_ file or in environment variables.
 The file or environment variables are read in a secret store component used to configure the other components.
-The local_secrets.json file is listed in the .gitignore file of the repository so they are not accidentally committed.
+The _local_secrets.json_ file is listed in the .gitignore file of the repository so they are not accidentally committed.

  To delete your cloud resources ane restore the repository to pre-demo state run the _cleanUp.ps1_ file in the root of each workspace.